History of Engineering: Case History of Flight

 How We Invented the Airplane, Orville Wright, Dover Publications, New York(1988) -- Note that most books on the Wright brothers' planes are derived from this book, and are largely unoriginal with no independent research; don't waste your money on those books.
 The Wikipedia page suffers from this as well.
 Do real research...don't follow Wikipedia.

-Flight Around Eiffel Tower - October 19, 1901: Santos-Dumont (rudder and elevator)
+Flight Around Eiffel Tower - October 19, 1901: Santos-Dumont (rudder, elevator, and airplane motor)

 First flight heavier than air machine - December 17, 1903: Wright Brothers (rudder, elevator, and warp-wing)